 Let’s start at the very beginning.
 What is aperture?
 Great question!
 Aperture is often referenced in optics — a branch of physics focused on the study of light.
 In optics, aperture is the name for a hole through which light can travel.
 But, aperture doesn’t only matter in physics, it affects how your video looks, and even how the tone of your video feels.
 So, how does this light-controlling hole affect your videos?
 Let’s dive in!

-The lower the f-number, the more light will come through the lens (smaller number = larger hole).
-The higher the f-number, the less light will come through the lens to reach the sensor (larger number = smaller hole).
+A small aperture has a higher f-number, the less light will come through the lens to reach the sensor (larger number = smaller hole).
 Make sense?

 When you’re setting up for a shot, keep this tip in mind:

 - The higher the number, more of your shot will be in focus.

 - The lower the number, less of your shot will be in focus.

 Simply put, the f-stop number is tied to aperture.
 The higher the f-stop number, the smaller the aperture, which means the less light enters the camera.
 The lower the f-stop number, the larger the aperture, the more light enters the camera.
 So, f/1.4 means the aperture is pretty much all the way open, and lots of light is entering the camera.

 You might be wondering why f-stops are displayed using decimals (e.g., 1.4, 2.8, and more).
 Well, that’s because they’re a fraction that stands for the ratio of the focal length of a lens to the diameter of the entrance pupil.
 Basically, they’re a quantitative measure of the lens speed, and is often specific to what type of lens you’re using.
 For example, some lenses don’t go below an f/4 and others can go down to an f/1.2.
 Traditionally, a lens that goes below an f/4 is classified as a “fast lens.”
 And a fast lens refers to the maximum aperture diameter (or f-stop).